Permitting

 In Scotland and Northern Ireland, waste management licensing is managed under The Waste Management Licensing Regulations and regulated by SEPA and the NIEA.

 Exemptions are likely to be much more relevant for most businesses.
-Applying for a simple Exemption requires a short form to be completed and sent to the Agency.
+Applying for a simple Exemption requires an online process to be completed.
+Bulk registrations can be made using this form.

 Exemptions registered for WEEE treatment attract a charge (£840), but all other exemptions are free to register.
 Exemptions have to be renewed every three years.